 Commission and spreads vary according to currency pairs, with some costing the trader and others providing credit.
 Fees are charged each afternoon at 5 pm New York time, while positions are open.

 cTrader has a nice feature that allows you to change the layout to suit your needs.
 You can pick a chart-only layout or the default, which includes analysis and trading news.
-Even the charts are customizable, allowing you to display different ones side by side, or toggle between them.
+Even the charts are customizable, allowing you to display different charts side-by-side, or toggle between them.
 Some of cTrader’s features and windows look fairly similar to MetaTrader 4, so it’s an easy transition if you’re used to the latter.

-If you tend to trade with a certain set of currencies, the platform also allows you to create a “favourites” window, allowing you to always have easy access to your most-traded currency pairs.
+If you tend to trade with a certain set of currencies, the platform also allows you to create a “favorites” window, allowing you to always have easy access to your most-traded currency pairs.
 Here you can immediately see quotes when you launch the application, so you can make trades quickly.

 cTrader is best for intermediate and experienced traders, and those who are used to MetaTrader may find it slightly easier to use, and the layout cleaner. cTrader is popular, and you’ll find many useful reviews and tutorials online, including in the App Store and Google Play if you plan on using your mobile phone to trade.

 cTrader for desktop is available on Windows but also provides a web trading version that is compatible with any operating system with Firefox, Chrome or Opera.
-Mobile platforms are available on both Android and Mac OSX.
+Mobile platforms are available for both Android and Mac OSX.

 Commission and fees: